cse112-sp20/calamari-qa/README.md

 - With Intellij IDEA, hit import project from existing sources
 - When prompted, select the pom.xml file in the base directory
 - After that, everything should be correctly set up.

+# Running a test

+- Make sure that the Velocity Raptor extension is running locally
-- Pick any test in tests/src/main/java and go ahead and run!
+- Go ahead and pick any test and run